 Vomiting is different than regurgitation, which is a passive process without strong muscle contractions.
 Regurgitation can occur minutes to hours after your puppy eats his food, and the expelled material is undigested and may even be tube-shaped like the throat.

-Ask your vet if you can safely give Pepto-Bismol to manage doggy vomiting.
+- Ask your vet if you can safely give Pepto-Bismol to manage doggy vomiting.
 It coats the stomach wall, soothes the upset and the bismuth absorbs bacterial toxins that prompt vomiting.

 Vomiting that happens only once or twice isn't a cause for concern as long as the puppy acts normally before and after.
 For older dogs, you'd want to allow 12 to 24 hours of rest to resolve any gastric irritation.
 But very young puppies, especially toy-size breeds, shouldn't go without a meal for longer than about six to eight hours.